 If problems exceed the scope of our counseling focus; resources are not available within the College; or the session limit has been met, we will assist students in obtaining referrals to community resources.
 The cost of these services is not included in student fees.

 We adhere to state law and the ethics of our profession, which means that confidentiality is of the utmost importance.

-Our staff consists of three Licensed Clinical Psychologists, four master's-level counselors, and a psychiatrist, all of whom are committed to providing the highest quality of care to our campus community.
+Our staff consists of five Licensed Clinical Psychologists, four master's-level counselors, and a psychiatrist, all of whom are committed to providing the highest quality of care to our campus community.

 Referring a Student to Counseling

 If you have concerns about the emotional well-being of an Elmhurst College student, consider referring that student to Counseling Services.
 Whether you're a faculty or staff member or a fellow student, here are some things to consider: